 The factors that determine if a property has a dwelling entitlement include: the size of the property, zoning, history of the land holding, and the date of subdivision approval.
-Advice regarding dwelling entitlements within Eurobodalla Shire will include information such as if a dwelling is permissable within the subject zone, and if the property meets the minimum development standards, as set out in the Eurobodalla Local Environment Plan 2012 and the Eurobodalla Rural Local Environmental Plan 1987.
+Advice regarding dwelling entitlements within Eurobodalla Shire will include information such as if a dwelling is permissible within the subject zone, and if the property meets the minimum development standards, as set out in the Eurobodalla Local Environment Plan 2012.

 The planning regulations for dwelling entitlements do change over time, and the advice you receive from a dwelling entitlement search only applies at the date of issue.
 If a previous dwelling entitlement search has been carried out, you will need a new search to confirm if this information is still current.
 Please note that if you are applying for a dwelling entitlement search for multiple adjoining lots under the same ownership, only one application fee will apply.

 Note: if there is an existing approved dwelling on your rural land, you will need a building records search instead to find out what approvals exist (if any) for the dwelling on this land.

 Applying for a dwelling entitlement search

 You can apply for a dwelling entitlement search by sending your written request, including the lot and DP particulars of all relevant parcels of land, paying the relevant fee and completing the payment form: